Many of the items below have been sent in by readers over the years.

 This is a warning sign that means 'stop what you are doing or you will get bitten'.
 Rabbits are not dogs.
 If you want to be closer friends spend more time with bunny.
 Move him into the house and rabbit-proof your home.
 In a cage outside you're treating him like an animal and that is how he will act.
 Treat him like a human and he'll be more affectionate.
 He'll come to you.
 Give him a treat for spending time with you.

-If you are attentive you can usually tell when a 'biter' is about to bite you by the wild look in their eye and ear position (back) [see also digging, noise, throwing things].
-My 'pound' puts biters to sleep right away but even a bad biter can be reformed with a little love.
-Wear gloves and sleeves if necessary.
+If you are attentive you can usually tell when a 'biter' is about to bite you by the wild look in their eye and ear position (back).
+Even a bad biter can be reformed with a little love.
+Wear gloves and a stiff jacket if necessary.
 Be loving and gentle and keep you hands away from the front end.
-I had a bad biter who now only occasionally turns his head sideways as a warning.

-Usually rabbits won't break the skin with a bite.... usually rabbits will still only nip at you if they are really mad.
-It's like a signal.
+Usually rabbits won't break the skin with a bite.... usually rabbits will only nip at you if they are really mad.
 If your rabbit is actually biting you, either he has been badly abused or it's your fault.
 You can gentle him.

 You are in their way.
 Move over already.
 Jeez.